PodcastsDisplaying 1-12 of 26 podcasts

 Which bank has the best mobile app?

-When it comes to choosing a new bank, its fees and charges, customer service, and the extent of its branch network used to be the main considerations.
-However, the quality and user experience of a bank's mobile app and online service will most likely be the first port of call for many current account switchers today.
-In this episode of the bonkers.ie podcast, Daragh is joined by founder of Goosed.ie, Marty Meany to discuss the online offering of Irish banks and which has the best mobile app.
+When it comes to choosing a new bank, its fees and charges, its customer service and the size of its branch network used to be the main considerations.
+Increasingly though, the quality of a bank's mobile app is what interests customers the most.
+And with KBC and Ulster Bank exiting Ireland soon, hundreds and thousands of people will be on the lookout for a new current account provider and may be wondering how all the banks' apps currently compare.
+So in this episode of the bonkers.ie podcast, Daragh is joined by founder of Goosed.ie, Marty Meany, to discuss each bank's mobile app and decide which one is offering the best experience for users.

 Everything you need to know about smart meters